Frequently Asked Questions

 Q: When are applications accepted?

-A: Applications for the eight-month program are accepted all year.
+A: Applications for the Cardiac Specialist Program are accepted all year.
 Click here for more information on the application process.

 Q: Is my background of "xyz" okay?

-A: A minimum of an associate's degree is required, however, most of the students accepted carry a four year degree or a master's degree.
+A: Students accepted to ATI carry a four year degree or a master's degree.
 ATI accepts students from varied educational backgrounds with good communication skills, who are passionate about being in the CRM industry.
 ATI also values bright, quick learners who exemplify strong work ethics, character, and integrity.
 Click here for more information on application requirements.

 Q: What kind of certificate do I earn upon completion of the Cardiac Device Technology program?

-A: You will receive a Certificate of Successful Completion of 1,000 clock hours of training in CRM/EP.
+A: You will receive a Certificate of Successful Completion of >1,000 clock hours of training in CRM/EP.
 The curriculum will also help prepare you for the CCDS IBHRE exam.
 Click here for more information on completing the Cardiac Specialist class.

 Q: What is included in the IBHRE Exam Review Course?

 Q: What is the cost of the CRM Jumpstart Course (In-Person)?

 A: The cost of the 8-day CRM Jumpstart is $2,450.00 to be paid in full at the time of registration.
 Click here to register.

 Q: What does the cost of Jumpstart include?

 A: The cost of Jumpstart includes 8 days of classroom instruction and hands on labs; a handheld tablet loaded with Jumpstart materials, a caliper and a textbook.
 The course counts as 57 approved continuing education credits needed to maintain IBHRE certification.
 Click here for more information on the CRM Jumpstart program.

-Q: What is the difference between the Jumpstart program and the 8 month program?
+Q: What is the difference between the Jumpstart program and the Cardiac Specialist Program?